Madgvox/unity-scene-groups/README.md

 To open a multi-scene, simply open it in the project window like you would a normal scene!

+## Known Limitations

+- Multi-Scenes cannot be dragged directly into the hierarchy to be added additively like a normal scene.
+It's unclear if this is even possible using available APIs.

 ## Changelog

 ### 0.2.0